 In two linked cases, Beach J of the Federal Court has unsurprisingly held that: a contractual indemnity is not a security interest, and an undertaking as to damages given to a court is not a security interest.
 Unjustified financing statements The two cases are National Australia Bank Ltd v Garrett FCA 714 and Treasury […]

 Hexagon cartograms are often used for UK election results, but I haven’t seen them much in Australia.
 I wanted to try creating one.
-Mouse over electorate for details: Electorate (State) Member (Party) Two party preferred vote Use buttons or arrow keys to set swing and see result 0 The cartogram shows each electorate as a […]
+And I’ve added swing controls so you can model a swing to the ALP or the Coalition and watch the seats change hands.
+Mouse over electorate for details: Electorate (State) Member (Party) […]

 Within a week, two courts have considered this question and reached opposite conclusions.
 The Federal Court says ‘no’; the Victorian Supreme Court says ‘yes’.
 Why it matters The issue is important to liquidators seeking to claw back preferential payments made to individual creditors before liquidation began, for redistribution on an equal basis to creditors generally. […]